junxit/us-congress-bills-111/metadata.md

 - 2010-07-21 — Placed on the Union Calendar, Calendar No. 317.
 - 2010-07-21 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-554, Part I.
 - 2010-07-21 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-554, Part I.
+- 2010-07-22 — Received in the Senate.
+- 2010-08-05 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 517.